RobertBabol/Non-Profit-Management-Application/README.md

 • Member dues

 • Payments for events like trips or other activities

 • Donations to the club

 • Maintain a calendar with event dates for the club

-The software is written in C# and uses MYSQL as the database engine that can be stored on a web server.
+The software is written in C# and WPF and uses MYSQL as the database engine that can be stored on a web server.
 This application is designed so that the information stored in the database can be used for future added features like: